xinyingho/Negatron/README.md

 1. Create a root folder locally that will hold the source code of Negatron and all its dependencies.
 2. Within this root folder, download the source code of Negatron, Negatron-Preloader, Negatron-Bootstrap and OpenViewerFX using git.
 For OpenViewerFX, you must get it from https://github.com/xinyingho/ as this version includes important modifications not available from the original repository of this project.
 3. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v11.
 This won't work on earlier versions of Java.
-4. The following instructions have been tested against Apache Netbeans 25.
+4. The following instructions have been tested against Apache Netbeans 28.
 But it should also work with other IDEs.
 5. Open all the 3 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
 Netbeans may issue some warnings.
 Ignore them as they will be solved by compiling the projects.
+On macOS, Netbeans 28 cannot compile Negatron anymore for some reasons.
+You can use JetBrains' IntelliJ Idea 2025.3 as a working alternative to open the 3 Java projects.
+In this case, compile them by creating a new Maven configuration with the commands "clean install".
 6. Compile them in this order and you're done:
    1. OpenViewerFX
    2. Negatron-Preloader